Legisign.org Logo

 Fortran

-Fortran is the oldest programming languages still in use: it’s been used continuously since the 1950s.
-This sample is old-fashioned Fortran, not the current kind, but not so old-fashioned that we should use the predefined variable names (i etc. for integers, f etc. for floats and so on).
+Fortran is the oldest programming language still in active use: it’s been around since the 1950s.
+This sample tries to be old-fashioned Fortran (circa 1970), not the current form of the language.

 c Calculating average in Fortran